Package · thread

 A secret enables HMAC signing of the serialized payload (via opis/closure), so a forged or tampered payload is rejected before any object is built in the child process.
 Signing is opt-in but strongly recommended whenever you serialize closures or anonymous classes.

-You can supply it three ways — ManualEngine::withSecurity(), the AdaptiveEngine(secret:) argument (shown above), or the WINTER_THREAD_SECRET environment variable, which AdaptiveEngine reads automatically:
+You can supply it two ways — the launcher’s secret: argument (shown above) or the WINTER_THREAD_SECRET environment variable, which the launcher reads itself when the argument is omitted.
+That is the precedence: explicit argument, then the env var, otherwise no signing.

 bash